astormic/CellLabelling_JurkatTCells/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Conjugation of dye and antibody
+# Labelling Jurkat T-cells using primary and secondary antibodies

-_The process of attaching fluorescent molecules to antibodies._
+_Label them to see them._

 </header>